 , the actual benefits of Omega-3 are so mysterious-to-laymen-but-vaguely-positive that the modern version of this could be the Fish Oil or Omega-3 Salesman.
 Also, oil from the Chinese Water Snake

 has been used for a very long time in Chinese medicine, though not as the extreme panacea advertised by this sort of character (indeed, this connotation is largely unknown in China).
-Rather, it's merely used as an ordinary anti-inflammatory agent.
+Rather, it's merely used as an ordinary anti-inflammatory and pain relieving agent.

 Expect to find actual

 Snake Oil Salesmen at the local Medicine Show

 NB: To count as an example, the Snake Oil Salesman has to be knowingly

 hawking snake oil.
 Well-intentioned ignorance fits better under Worst Aid